u-ashish/shishyko-site/content/essays/scientific-operating-system.md

 And so, journals and publishers, while serving an important, core need, have gradually morphed the system with universities and federal funding into something with a number of issues:

-- The creation of silos of information that are not interoperable between research institutes and labs
+- The creation of silos of information that are not interoperable between research groups /
 - A disincentive to publish important findings.
 Why share something as soon as you have it, if you can mine it for a little more to get ahead of someone else?
 - A disincentive to publish negative results
 - An inefficient peer-review system built on underpaid (or unpaid) labor, which simply cannot scale with the exponential rate of increase in new publications *(At a recent conference, someone proposed that publishers pay for coffee for reviewers!)*